AnujPancholi/fullstackopen2020-part7/README.md

 The exercise was to implement the `useEffect` hook within the `useCountry`custom hook.
 I implemented the same, making the required API call if a non-empty name is present passed, and if a result is found, put the first result in the `data` property with a `found` boolean (this seemed to be the format accepted by the existing `Country` component).
 If no result was found, the API would respond with a status code of 404 and the `found` boolean would be set to false with `data` set to null.

+## Exercise 7.8

+First I implemented the `useEffect` callback in the `useResource` hook to fetch all the resources via a simple GET request, to then update the `resources` state with the result.
+Then I implemented the `create` function to make a POST request to create a new resouce, and since this request would return the new resource as created on the backend, I could just update the `resources` state by appending the new resouce to it.

 ----